South African Class 10B 4-6-2: South African Railways

 When the Union of South Africa was established on 31 May 1910, the three Colonial government railways (Cape Government Railways, Natal Government Railways and CSAR) were united under a single administration to control and administer the railways, ports and harbours of the Union.
 Although the South African Railways and Harbours came into existence in 1910, the actual classification and renumbering of all the rolling stock of the three constituent railways were only implemented with effect from 1 January 1912.

 When they were assimilated into the South African Railways (SAR) in 1912, the five saturated steam locomotives were designated Class 10A, while the five superheated steam locomotives, numbered in the range from 670 to 674, were designated Class 10B and renumbered in the range from 752 to 756.

-During 1911, the CSAR had ordered a further five superheated Class 10B locomotives from Beyer, Peacock and Company.
+During 1911, the CSAR had ordered a further five superheated Class 10B locomotives from Beyer, Peacock & Company.
 These were delivered to the SAR in January 1912 and numbered in the range from 757 to 761.
 The engine numbers of these five were out of sequence with their builder's works numbers.

 Unlike the earlier engines, these last five locomotives were built without feedwater heaters.
 Their Pyle National Turbo-generators were arranged on top of the last boiler barrel course instead of in front of the chimney and behind the headlight.